wp-plugins/heateor-social-comments/readme.txt

 4. **Stacked Interface**: Disqus, Facebook and Google Plus Comments active in stacked layout

 == Changelog ==
+= 1.1 =
+* [Bugfix] Facebook Comments Email Notification was working only for first comment when posted multiple comments without refreshing the page

 = 1.0 =
 * Initial release of the plugin